rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/division-of-labor.rst

 =================

 The LAN-connected device paradigm consists of a Service Manager and Device Handlers.
-The purpose of this guide is to introduce you to the core concepts of LAN connected device development, and provide some examples to help you get started.
+The purpose of this guide is to introduce you to the core concepts of LAN-connected device development, and provide some examples to help you get started.

 Service Manager responsibilities